What is a Substance Abuse Counselor?

 How many years of work experience do I need?

-Those thinking about becoming Substance Abuse Counselors might also be interested in the following careers:
+Those thinking about becoming a Substance Abuse Counselor might also be interested in the following careers:

 - Advanced Practice Psychiatric Nurses